SpaceWorksCo/guides/Add-A-Coin-To-AtomicDEX.md

 2. Add your coin to the coins file at `/assets/config/<version>-coins.json`.

-3. Add a 82x82 png logo in `/atomic_defi_design/assets/images/coins`.
+3. Add a 82x82 png logo in `/atomic_defi_design/assets/images/coins` named `ticker.png`.

-4. Add the logo file path in `qml.qrc`.
+4. Add the logo file path in the `qml.qrc` file.

 5. Submit a pull request with your changes.